open-telemetry/opentelemetry-java/README.md

 }
 ```

-Note that if you want to use any artifacts that have not fully stabilized yet (such as metrics), then you will need to add an entry for the Alpha BOM as well, e.g.
+Note that if you want to use any artifacts that have not fully stabilized yet (such as the [semantic conventions constants](https://github.com/open-telemetry/opentelemetry-java/tree/main/semconv) or the [SDK Autoconfigure Extension](https://github.com/open-telemetry/opentelemetry-java/tree/main/sdk-extensions/autoconfigure)), then you will need to add an entry for the Alpha BOM as well, e.g.

 ```groovy
 dependencies {